-Glasses are one of those deceptively simple objects that can instantly elevate a drawing—or completely throw it off.
+If you want to learn how to draw glasses for portraits or character art, start by treating them as real objects on the face.
+Glasses are one of those deceptively simple details that can instantly elevate a drawing—or completely throw it off.
 When drawn well, they add personality, intelligence, vulnerability, or edge to a character.
 When drawn poorly, they sit awkwardly on the face, distort proportions, or feel disconnected from the head.

 - Why Drawing Glasses Is Harder Than It Looks